 Sexual Assault Symposium – Toronto – December 5-6

 As part of the #AfterMeToo initiative, industry members will launch a symposium on sexual assault at The Globe and Mail office in Toronto December 5-6, supported by The Academy of Canadian Cinema and Television and TIFF.
 The first day will feature roundtable discussions with industry professionals with the goal to create solutions for harrassment and abuse in media production industry workplaces.
 The second day will be open to the public, presenting findings from the roundtable and an open Q&A. The event will be filmed and a report will be written and made available online.
-See the Playback (paywall), The National Post, The Canadian Press and CTV articles for more information.

 The Globe & Mail